lindseywalker1/LW-EPI590R-final/README_LW.md

 This is my README file created for EPI590R final project

-I have completed the specific objectives creating a descriptive statistics table, a regression table, a histogram figure, using inline text and creating pritned inline table output.
+I have completed the specific objectives creating a descriptive statistics table, a regression table, a histogram figure, using inline text and creating pritned inline table output in the Quarto document.

+In order for the Quarto document to render correctly, please run the "FULL_CODE_LW" R script first in order to fill the environment with the necessary dataframes and objects.

 In my final project repository there are multiple files:
      - holds my quarto document "quarto_LW.qmd" with my code that renders a clean looking report following the specific objectives.